0xCB-dev/docs.keeb.supply/content/basics/soldering/hotswap/index.md

 ### MX

-<br />When placing the hotswap sockets into the PCB it is important that you pay close attention to the orientation of the socket!
+When placing the hotswap sockets into the PCB it is important that you pay close attention to the orientation of the socket!
 Here you can see the right way around.
 As you can see the socket forms around the big hole in the center.
 ![socket-right](socket-right.jpg)

 <br />Your socket should not look like this!
 This is the wrong way around.
 You are covering two of the switch holes.That way you will not be able to put in your switch.